HallerPatrick/hallerpatrick.github.io/_posts/2024-02-14-fabricator.md

 ### Versatility and Integration

-Fabricator stands out by supporting a wide array of NLP tasks and offering seamless integration with well-known libraries.
-Whether you're working on text classification, entity recognition, or any other NLP challenge, Fabricator streamlines the process of dataset creation.
+Fabricator supports a wide array of NLP tasks and offering seamless integration with well-known libraries.
+Whether you're working on text classification, entity recognition, or any other NLP challenge, Fabricator helps you generate the data you need.

 <p align="center">
   <img src="/assets/images/fabricator_template.png" alt="Fabricator" width="500" />